How Do Football Teams Recover From Humiliating Defeats? Part 1

 The important question now is: How do you forget such a defeat?
 Answer: You never forget it.

-In a previous study led by Dr Vanessa Vergen - ironically enough, she is German - in 2017, I used a remarkable statement by Dan Quinn, coach of the Atlanta Falcons, after they lost the Super Bowl in the same year, when he said: "Loss is in the past, but I'm not over it yet."
+In a previous study led by Dr Vanessa Vergen - ironically enough, she is German - in 2017, she used a remarkable statement by Dan Quinn, coach of the Atlanta Falcons, after they lost the Super Bowl in the same year, when he said: "Loss is in the past, but I'm not over it yet."

 The Falcons were leading 28-3 until the second half, then lost 28-34 at the end.
 Of course, this is another example of a "collective team collapse" that neither Dan Quinn nor his players understood.